 Each year the Cultural Studies Program hosts six distinguished speakers from outside the Occidental community, deliberately chosen to represent different fields and perspectives.
-All CSP Lecture Series events are held in Thorne Hall and begin at 11:45am (typically ending by 12:40pm).
-Admission is free and the entire Occidental College community, as well as the general public, are invited and encouraged to attend.
-(Attendance for first-year students is mandatory.)
+All CSP Lecture Series events are held in Thorne Hall and begin at 11:45am and typically run about an hour.
+All of lectures are open to the public and admission is free.
+Attendance is mandatory for first-year students.

 The CSP Lecture Series is supported by a generous grant from the Andrew W. Mellon Foundation.

 Friday, September 13, 2013

 William Deverell is Professor of History at the University of Southern California and Director of the Huntington-USC Institute on California and the West.
 Professor Deverell's research concentrates on the history of the 19th and 20th century American West, and he has written extensively on the history of Los Angeles.
 His publications include Whitewashed Adobe: The Rise of Los Angeles and the Remaking of its Mexican Past, which examines the historical relationship between the growth of Los Angeles and Southern California's complex history of racial and ethnic conflict and accommodation, and Land of Sunshine: The Environmental History of Metropolitan Los Angeles, a collection of essays which he co-edited with Greg Hise.